Am I Mediocre? The Truth Most People Don’t Want to Face

 That’s where the emotional weight comes from.

-Because being “not exceptional” is not the same as being stuck.
+But fear often makes the situation feel bigger than it really is.
+Because not being exceptional is not the same as being stuck.

-And being average in some areas doesn’t automatically mean something is wrong.
+And being average in some areas doesn’t automatically mean there’s something wrong.

 The Hidden Trap: Thinking You Need a Big Breakthrough